UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 ### Multibin CNN Module

-3D Orientation must be understood in the context of local orientation $\theta_l$ and camera angle $\theta_c$.
+3d Orientation must be understood in the context of local orientation
+$$
+\theta_l
+$$
+and camera angle
+$$
+\theta_c
+$$.

 In the images below, the global orientation doesn't change, even though the camera view changed.
-We thus try to regress $\theta_l$. ??
+We thus try to regress
+$$
+\theta_l
+$$.

 ![EGO10]({{ '/assets/images/32/3d4.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}

-To take advantage of existing models, the Multibin CNN module is added onto a pre-trained VGG network.
+To take advantage of existing models, the Multibin CNN module is added onto a pre-trained VGG network [5].
 Orientation angle is discretized into several possible bins.
-Estimate confidence that true angle belongs in each bin (column 3), necessary correction to θray (column 2), and dimensions based on the ITTI object category (column 1).
+Estimate confidence that true angle belongs in each bin (column 3), necessary correction to θ ray (column 2), and dimensions based on the ITTI object category (column 1).
 Bin with max. confidence is selected during inference

 ![EGO10]({{ '/assets/images/32/3d5.png' | relative_url }})
-{: style="width: 400px; max-width: 100%;"}
+{: style="width: 800px; max-width: 100%;"}

 ### Multi bin Loss Function